Team-Circuitron/Circuitron_-1642/Hardware/Hardware Overview.md

 ---

 ### Custom Electronics & PCB
-- Designed a **custom PCB** around the Raspberry Pi.
+- Soldered a zero board to ensure strong connections and reliability
 - Functions:
   - Power distribution from battery to buck converters.
-  - Organized sensor and motor connections.
+  - Organised sensor and motor connections.
   - Reduced wiring complexity and improved reliability.

 ---